What is Test Scenario in Software Testing (Examples)

 Test Scenarios are created for the following reasons,

-• Test Scenarios can be approved by various stakeholders like Business Analyst, Developers, Customers to ensure the Application Under Test is thoroughly tested.
+• Test Scenarios can be reviewed and approved by stakeholders such as Business Analysts, Developers, and Customers to ensure the Application Under Test (AUT) is thoroughly tested.
 It ensures that the software is working for the most common use cases.

 • They help determine the most important end-to-end transactions or the real use of the software applications.

-• For studying the end-to-end functioning of the program, Test Scenario is critical.
+• For studying the end-to-end functioning of the program, a Test Scenario is critical.

 Test Scenarios may not be created when

-• Test Scenario may not be created for a new bug fix or Regression Testing.
-In such cases, Test Scenarios must be already heavily documented in the previous test cycles.
+• Test Scenarios may not be newly created for a new bug fix or Regression Testing if they have already been documented in previous test cycles.
+In such cases, Test Scenarios must already be heavily documented in the previous test cycles.
 This is especially true for Maintenance projects.

 How to Write Test Scenarios